jianqiu/bosh-softlayer-baremetal-server/README.md

 # bosh-softlayer-baremetal-server
-A server and CLI to manage SoftLayer baremetals servers
+A server to manage SoftLayer baremetals servers and a BOSH release to BOSHify the deployment and management of the server.